Note: today’s post is a bit different than usual. I’ll be back with your “regularly scheduled programming” next week.

 Perhaps you’ve picked up on this already, but it wasn’t until I lost weight because I wanted to be healthy that it became easier for me to maintain.

 And because my health is important to me now, I maintain healthy eating and a consistent fitness regimen.
 I’m far from perfect, but I’m mindful about it more than I ever was in the past.
-It’s satisfying to plan meals that are nutritious and delicious–I’ve learned it’s one or the other.
+It’s satisfying to plan meals that are nutritious and delicious–I’ve learned it’s not one or the other.

 I still look at my stomach from the side every morning and finally I’m satisfied with how flat it looks, and I’m also proud of finally being able to do all of the ab exercises it takes to make them flat.